 Take advantage of these creative ideas for making your presentation better.

 For even more ideas on how to improve your presentation, check out this article featuring presentation tips or browse through our featured presentation material:

 How do you structure and design your presentations?
-And what will you do differently in your next presentation given these presentation ideas?
-Do you have any other creative presentation ideas to share with us?
-If so, let us know!
+And what will you do differently in your next presentation given these unique presentation ideas?

 Editorial Note: This tutorial was originally published in September of 2016.
-It's been updated to include new information—with special assistance from Andrew Childress.
+It's been updated to include new information—with special help from Andrew Childress and Sarah Joy.